zetareticoli/cssui/README.md

 ### Customization

-All the CSS code in this repository is fully customizable, so you can modify the styles to fit your specific design needs.
-You can also add your own custom styles to the components to further personalize them.
+You can customize all the CSS code in this repository to fit your design needs.
+You can also add your own styles to the components for more customization.

 ## Contributing

-If you would like to contribute to this repository, please submit a pull request with your changes.
-All contributions are welcome and appreciated.
+If you want to help improve this repository, send us a pull request with your changes.
+We welcome and value all contributions.

 ## Support